-Health System Impact Fellowship – Equitable AI stream
+Health System Impact Fellowship – AI and Public Health stream

 Overview of the HSIF program and equitable AI stream

-The CIHR Institute of Population & Public Health is offering a unique new stream of funding for post-doctoral fellows under their Equitable AI initiative.
-In this opportunity, candidates with computer science, AI or other practical experience and skills that have an interest in public health issues will train with one of Canada's public health agencies.
+The CIHR Institute of Population & Public Health is offering a unique new stream of funding for doctoral and post-doctoral fellows under its Equitable AI initiative.
+In this opportunity, candidates that have experience in computer science, AI methods, data science and an interest in public health issues will train with one of Canada's public health agencies.

 What experience do I need?

-You do not need a background in public health, but you do need an interest in public health and the issues that face public health researchers.
+You do not need a background in public health, but you do need an interest in public health and the issues that face public health researchers and practitioners.

-Experience in either data science, computer science, AI computational methods or other relevant skills are necessary for these fellowships.
+Experience in either data science, computer science, AI computational methods or other relevant skills are preferred for these fellowships.

-Please contact CIHR Support for questions related to the AI stream of HSIF applications.
+Please contact CIHR Support for questions related to the AI and Public Health stream of HSIF applications.

 - Date modified: